 Note: If you see this page on white background, but prefer to read on a green background, please delete amp/ in above url and reload.
 Linked from Twitter, for some reason it has white background and the additional amp/ to the url and comments won’t be visible.
 On green background comments at the very bottom will be visible compared to the white background page.

-I was sent a message this morning from a Pret employee about Pret cutting 25% of pay to all staff.
-Another Pret worker sent me the email that CEO Pano Christou sent to all UK shops and HQ this morning (19.03.2020).
+I was sent a message this morning from a Pret employee about Pret cutting 25% of hours / pay to all staff.
+Another Pret worker then confirmed and sent me the email that CEO Pano Christou sent to all UK shops and HQ this morning (19.03.2020).

 In the midst of giving freebies and 50% rebates to NHS workers and cranking up the PR machine again, Pret cuts 25% pay and hours of their low paid staff.
 Most now work 16 hours per week and get 25% cut on top of it, and are pressured to take holidays and unpaid leave.
 Do the math of £8.65 per hour how much they get at the end of the week!

 Ladies and Gentlemen, welcome to the PR[et] Machine!

 I also wrote a blog entry today: “Pret A Clowns” addressing Pano Christou and Clive Schlee as they read my blog.
 No more sweet-talk!

 In moments of crisis we are challenged on our values and it is important we continue to support each other.
 People are at the heart of Pret.
 That’s why our biggest priority as we navigate the impact of Coronavirus is to protect our people.
 Pret is a wonderful company because it is full of amazingly talented, passionate, kind and generous people.
 I call it my second home after spending 20 years of my life with such wonderful people who have helped to shape me as a leader, father and a human being.